jaycen/Deezix-Hack/README.md

 Multiple 6s on a single roll may have additional effects.
 ## Attack Rolls
 Attacks are resolved by making a PHY + CB roll.
-For every 6 rolled, 1 damage is dealt to the target's HP (reduced by their AC).
+For every 6 rolled, 1 damage is dealt to the target's HP (reduced by their AC to a minimum of 1).
 ## Saving Throws
 Saving throws are made by making a SPR + CB roll.
 If a 6 is rolled, the saving throw is successful.
 ## Damage and Healing from Spells and Other Effects